 They came to have a look at the site on Thursday 18 January 2018 and talk to the CCT about what the plan is.

-The students are going to design a big map to fill the brick wall behind where they are stood.
+The students are going to design and create artwork for a big map to fill the brick wall behind where they are stood.
 The map will show off our lovely town and highlight it’s many good features.
-The finished map will be made into a big sign and fastened onto the wall.
+The finished map will be translated into a big sign and fastened onto the wall.

 The CCT are also looking at other ways of improving and brightening up the bus station.
 Would you believe that it’s five years since the last refurbishment works were carried out.